Best Affordable Places to Live in West Virginia in 2025

 What is the most affordable place to live in West Virginia?

-West Virginia has many affordable places to live, but two examples are Bluefield and Clarksburg.
-The cost of living indexes in these cities are 69.4% and 71.6% of the U.S. average respectively.
-If cost is your main concern, Bluefield takes the cake with just $362 in property taxes on average.
+West Virginia has many affordable places to live, but two examples are Bluefield and Fayetteville.
+The cost of living indexes in these cities are 71.5% and 74% of the U.S. average respectively.

 Is it cheaper to live in West Virginia or North Carolina?

-The cost of living may vary by state as well as by where you live in your state.
-However, North Carolina tends to be more expensive than West Virginia, with a 9.2% higher cost of living on average.
-If we compare two popular cities in each state — Charleston, WV, and Raleigh, NC — the COLI in Charleston is 80.9% of the U.S. average, and the COLI in Raleigh is 102.4%.
+The cost of living varies by state as well as by where you live in your state.
+However, North Carolina tends to be more expensive than West Virginia.
+Using the most recent MERIC data, West Virginia ranked as the state with the lowest cost of living at 84.1% of the national average, while North Carolina came in as 28th lowest, with a 97.8% figure.

 What is the nicest city in West Virginia?

-“Nice” is subjective, but if you are looking for a beautiful place to live in West Virginia, you might consider cities like Charleston, Morgantown, and Fayetteville for their quality of life.
+“Nice” is subjective, but if you are looking for a beautiful place to live in West Virginia, you might consider cities like Charleston, Barboursville, and Fayetteville for their quality of life and amenities.

 SoFi Loan Products